School of Law Speakers Bureau

 LL.M Boston University School of Law, J.D.
 Boston University School of Law, M.P.A.
 Harvard University, B.A.
 Cornell University

-Dean Gouvin is a widely recognized scholar and speaker in business law and the issues facing small businesses and entrepreneurs.
+Professor Gouvin is a widely recognized scholar and speaker in business law and the issues facing small businesses and entrepreneurs.
 He also speaks on applying to law school and becoming a lawyer, and ghosts and the law (seriously, it’s not a joke!).

 J.D.
 Western New England University School of Law, B.A.
 University of Massachusetts